Dr. Stacey Griner

 Scholarly Interests:

-Most of my sexual and reproductive health research addresses sexually transmitted infection (STI) screening and prevention.
-Recent projects have included an assessment of the implementation of evidence-based chlamydia screening guidelines and syphilis screening policies into clinical care by prenatal providers.
-In this line of research, other projects include determining the acceptability and dissemination of chlamydia and gonorrhea vaccines among young adults and parents of adolescents and developing interventions to improve access to STI screening using innovative methods such as consumer-based screening and self-sampling methods.
-I also work with an interdisciplinary team to integrate the National HIV Curriculum into health professions programs, with a goal of creating a pipeline of future health care providers equipped to provide care to people living with HIV in the South.
-My work addresses a variety of sexual health behaviors impacting sexual and gender minority communities, adolescents, and young adults, including condom use, contraception use, HPV vaccination, sexual consent, and sexual violence.
+My sexual and reproductive health research addresses STI screening and prevention.
+Recent projects have included an assessment of the implementation of evidence-based chlamydia screening guidelines and syphilis screening policies into clinical care by prenatal providers in Texas.
+In this line of research, other projects focus on the acceptability and dissemination of chlamydia and gonorrhea vaccines and developing interventions to improve access to STI screening using innovative methods such as consumer-based screening, self-sampling methods, and direct-to-consumer methods.
+My work also addresses a variety of other sexual health behaviors impacting sexual and gender minority communities, adolescents, and young adults, including condom use, contraception use, HPV vaccination, sexual consent, and sexual violence.

-Overall, the long-term goal of my research is to improve evidence-based guideline implementation and translate research findings into innovative interventions to modify the practice behaviors of health care providers and improve the health of communities.
+Overall, the long-term goal of my research is to improve evidence-based guideline implementation and translate research findings into innovative interventions to modify the practice behaviors of healthcare providers and improve the health of communities.

 Link to Dr. Griner’s Curriculum Vitae: